 - And finally, be sure to only cool the cakes for exactly one minute before turning them over and removing them from the molds.
 Otherwise they’ll continue cooking and could stick.

-Can Molten Chocolate Cakes be made ahead of time?
+Can this Molten Lava Cake Recipe be made ahead of time?